 We’ve been hearing a lot of chatter about Twitter’s troubles.
 If their ad platform is any indication of the future, Twitter is figuring things out.

 How do we know?
-Over the last 60 days we’ve implemented Twitter ad campaigns for the majority of our clients.
+Over the last 60 days, we’ve implemented Twitter ad campaigns for the majority of our clients.
 When compared to LinkedIn Sponsored Content, Facebook Ads and Google AdWords, Twitter is outperforming on CTR and CPM.
 Also, early indicators show a cost-per-conversion lower than the competitors, although more data is needed.
 So what’s going on with Twitter?
 Why are the ads driving impact?
-Here’s a few reasons:
+Here are a few reasons:

 Sound, Interest-Based Targeting